srlabs/substrate-runtime-fuzzer/README.md

 ## How do I use this on my substrate-based runtime?

-The first step is creating a project and adding the same dependencies as [this project](./node-template/Cargo.toml).
+The first step is creating a project and adding the same dependencies as [this project](./solochain/Cargo.toml).
-Then, you can modify the `node-template-runtime` dependency to your own runtime (either as a local `path` or as a git URL).
+Then, you can modify the `solochain-template-runtime` dependency to your own runtime (either as a local `path` or as a git URL).

 Finally you should add a genesis configuration to make sure the fuzzer can reach as much of the code as possible.
 You can take inspiration from the genesis configuration of the [kitchensink fuzzer](./kitchensink/src/main.rs).